Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 Explain RAG (Retrieval-Augmented Generation) in simple terms for business.
 No technical jargon.
 3-4 paragraphs.

-Test 1 — normal run (thinking enabled):
+Test 1 — Normal run (thinking enabled):

-Test 2 — with /no_think (thinking reduced):
+Test 2 — With /no_think (thinking reduced):

 Parameter With thinking (normal) With /no_think